HackListX/HackListX.github.io/index.md

 ### Credits

-Huge shoutout to [chadb_n00b](https://twitch.tv/chadb_n00b) for starting up and initially maintaining the list!
+Huge shoutout to [goproslowyo](https://www.twitch.tv/goproslowyo) for creating an awesome version of the list helping me learn Git and MarkDown!!

 ### Report an Issue